Employee shoots, kills 8 at California rail yard, police say - News Break

 “I was running so fast, I just ran for my life,” she said.
 “I would hope everyone would just pray for the VTA family.
 Just pray for us.”

-Authorities did not identify the victims, who included transit employees.
-Grief-stricken families sat huddled together after learning they had lost a loved one, District Attorney Jeff Rosen told reporters.
+Grief-stricken families sat huddled together inside a county building after learning they had lost a loved one, District Attorney Jeff Rosen told reporters.

 Officials also were investigating a house fire that broke out shortly before the shooting, Davis said.
 Public records show Cassidy owned a two-story home where firefighters responded.
 Fire crews found a fast-moving blaze after being notified by a passer-by.
 A neighboring house also caught fire, authorities said.